LukeAFullard/SIVO_dev/examples/mysite/title_page/subpage/water/science/fmu/manawatū/md/trend_popup.md

 # Diving Deeper: How We Calculate Trends

 To understand if our water quality is truly improving or degrading, we look at long-term trends.
-In this report, we specifically calculate and focus on 10-year trends.
-We use a 10-year timeframe because it allows us to include more monitoring sites that have a reliable, consistent length of data.
+In this report, we specifically calculate and focus on 10-year trends to include more monitoring sites that have a reliable, consistent length of data.
 If you are interested in exploring trends over 5, 15, or 20 years, you can visit the Land, Air, Water Aotearoa (LAWA) website.

 ### Strict Data Rules
 Before we calculate a trend, the raw data goes through strict quality control to remove any missing or compromised measurements.
 To calculate a reliable 10-year trend, a monitoring site must have at least 90% of its expected water samples, covering at least 90% of those ten years.